Foldfish/Calculator/README.md

-This calculator is part of OdinProject
+This calculator is part of OdinProject course